chevere/parameter/README.md

 union(int(), null())($value);
 ```

-### Attribute-based delegated validation
+### Attribute delegated validation

-This enables to delegate validation on the *caller*, not in the function body.
+This enables to delegate validation on the caller, not in the function body.

 * Use function `validated()` to get a return validated against all rules.